Klortiz/cse15l-lab-reports/lab3.md

 `3) find -mtime` (***m***odified ***time***stamp)
-This is that *ChatGPT* search the professor is so excited about.
+This is that [*ChatGPT*](https://openai.com/blog/chatgpt/) search the professor is so excited about.
 For his sake, I'm going to include a screenshoot of ChatGPT's relevant output:
 > (Basically, I'll let *ChatGPT* take over the explanation of `-ntime`)

 ![image](https://user-images.githubusercontent.com/122419405/218333822-d9003497-2576-402b-9b1c-783f5e8c4861.png)

-> (I want a full grade so I'm taking over again wuajaja)
+> (I want a full credit, so I'm taking over again wuajaja)

 In other words, `-ntime` outputs the time that the speficied file was ***modified***.
 I emphasize that because it's easy to confuse with time of creation.